Humpback whale: Feeding

 Humpback whales feed from spring to fall.
-They are generalist feeders, their main food items being krill and small schooling fish.
+They are generalist feeders; their main food items are krill, copepods, other plankton, and small schooling fish.
 The most common krill species eaten in the southern hemisphere is the Antarctic krill.
-Further north, the northern krill and various species of Euphausia and Thysanoessa are consumed.
-Fish prey include herring, capelin, sand lances and Atlantic mackerel.
-Like other rorquals, humpbacks are "gulp feeders", swallowing prey in bulk, while right whales and bowhead whales are skimmers.
-The whale increases its mouth gape by expanding the grooves.
+Farther north, the northern krill and various species of Euphausia and Thysanoessa are consumed.
+Fish prey include herring, capelin, sand lances, and Atlantic mackerel.
+Like other rorquals, humpbacks are "gulp feeders", swallowing prey in bulk, while right whales and bowhead whales are skimmers, and the whale increases its mouth gape by expanding the grooves.
 Water is pushed out through the baleen.

-In the southern hemisphere, humpbacks have been recorded foraging in large compact gatherings numbering up to 200 individuals.
+In the southern hemisphere, humpbacks have been recorded foraging in large, compact gatherings numbering up to 200 individuals.
+A study undertaken in May 2009 found a super-aggregation of krill in Wilhelmina Bay, on the west side of the Antarctic Peninsula, with a large number of humpback whales feeding on the krill.
+Researchers counted a density of 5.1 whales per square kilometer.
+Smaller and less dense aggregations of krill and whales were also found in Andvord Bay to the south.
+Krill and humpback whales are abundant in late autumn along the western Antarctic Peninsula, particularly in Wilhelmina Bay, where the whales seem to eat as much as possible in preparation for the winter.